SPHS-SPEECH & HEARING SCIENCE

 3 Credits (3)

-Etiologies, diagnosis, assessment, and treatment of adult aphasia and cognitive-linguistic disorders.
+Etiologies, diagnosis, assessment, and treatment of adult neurogenic language disorders, especially aphasia due to stroke and traumatic brain injuries.
 Restricted to: C DS,C D majors.
-May be repeated up to 3 credits.
+May be repeated up to 6 credits.

 Prerequisite: A course grade of B or higher in all graduate courses and an overall GPA of 3.0 or higher.